KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-System-Keyboards.md

 In the code above, the backspace content is replaced with a trashbin and the entire spacebar is replaced by transparent text that takes up as much space as needed.

 The system keyboard will place an ``AutocompleteToolbar`` topmost, if you explicitly tell it not to.
-It will also overlay an emoji keyboard over the keyboard, whenever the keyboard context's ``KeyboardContext/keyboardType`` is set to `.emojis`.

 Since the keyboard layout depends on the available keyboard width, you must pass in a `width`, if you don't want to use the current controller's width.

 You can take a look at the source code of the various views in the library for inspiration.

 ## 👑 Pro features

+KeyboardKit Pro unlocks powerful preview and emoji capabilities when you register a valid license key.

+### Emojis

+KeyboardKit Pro will make ``SystemKeyboard`` use an **Emojis.Keyboard** view (read more in <doc:Understanding-Emojis>) as the standard emoji keyboard.

+This means that by just registering a valid license key, your keyboard will automatically show an emoji keyboard when the ``KeyboardContext``.``KeyboardContext/keyboardType`` changes to ``Keyboard/KeyboardType/emojis``.

+You can still provide a custom emoji keyboard if you want to use a custom one.

+### Preview

 KeyboardKit Pro unlocks powerful tools to preview system keyboards and themes: